Iron Eagle: Box office

-Iron Eagle earned $24,159,872 at the U.S. box office.
-Although the movie was not a major success at the cinema, it generated $11 million in home video sales, enough to justify a sequel.
+Iron Eagle opened at number one at the U.S. box office with a gross of $6,104,754 from 1,080 screens.
+It went on to gross $24,159,872 at the American and Canadian box office.
+The movie was a decent success at the cinema in North America and it also generated $11 million in home video sales in U.S.A., enough to justify a sequel.

 Critical response

 Film reviewers were generally negative; Kevin Thomas of the Los Angeles Times called the film "ludicrous", "preposterous", and "a total waste of time", saying it "achieves a kind of perfection of awfulness that only earnest effort can produce".

-Film historian and reviewer Leonard Maltin dismissed the film as "...a dum-dum comic-book movie...full of jingoistic ideals and dubious ethics, along with people who die and then miraculously come back to life.
+Film historian and reviewer Leonard Maltin dismissed the film as "a dum-dum comic-book movie [...] full of jingoistic ideals and dubious ethics, along with people who die and then miraculously come back to life.
 Not boring, just stupid."

-Joe Kane, aka "The Phantom of the Movies", seemed to agree: "...Iron Eagle boasts the hottest rock score of any war film since Apocalypse Now.
+Joe Kane of "The Phantom of the Movies" said "Iron Eagle boasts the hottest rock score of any war film since Apocalypse Now.
 Alas, the similarity ends there.
 Forget the picture and buy the soundtrack album instead; King Kobra's titular music video, Never Say Die, is better made than the movie itself."

 Variety magazine commented that the film has "breakneck action and some dandy dogfights", but the dialogue is "simply laughable".

-Janet Maslin of the New York Times, on the other hand, gave the film a favorable review, saying it has a "fun-loving feeling" and "something for everyone", appealing to teenagers as well as military aviation buffs for the "skillfully done" aerial combat sequences, along with the heartwarming, fatherly-like interracial relationship between Chappy and young Doug.
+Janet Maslin of the New York Times gave the film a favorable review, saying it has a "fun-loving feeling" and "something for everyone", appealing to teenagers and military aviation buffs for the "skillfully done" aerial combat sequences, along with the heartwarming, fatherly-like interracial relationship between Chappy and young Doug.

 On review aggregation site Rotten Tomatoes, the film has a score of 20% with an average rating of 4/10, based on reviews from five critics.